 The Open Library of Humanities journal is no longer accepting general submissions.
 Please only use this page to submit if you are submitting an article to an open call for one of our Special Collections.
 General submissions will not be considered at this time.

-This page is designed to help you ensure your submission is ready for and fits the scope of the journal.
-Before submitting, you should read through the guidelines below, then register an account with our submissions system, Janeway (or login if you have an existing account).
+This page is designed to help you ensure your manuscript is ready for submitting to the journal.
+Before submitting, you should read through the guidelines below, ensuring that your submission's formatting and style follows OLHJ's 'Author Guidelines' page, then register an account with our submissions system, Janeway (or login if you have an existing account).
 Submissions should be made electronically through this website.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-Please note that the Open Library of Humanities journal is no longer accepting general submissions.
+Please note that OLHJ is no longer accepting general submissions.
 Please only use this page to submit if you are submitting an article to an open call for one of our Special Collections; general submissions will not be considered at this time.

 Copyright NoticeAuthors who publish with this journal agree to the following terms: